hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

   acme: {}
 ```
 `nodename` is the name that will be displayed inside the `Resources` page.
-`cluster_name` cannot be changed later and usually is the name of your domain by convention.
+`cluster_name` usually is the name of your domain by convention and cannot be changed later.
 `rp_id` and `public_addr` are your domain address that will be used to access Teleport.

-Save the file, start and enable the Teleport service,
+Save the file, then start and enable the Teleport service.

 ```shell
 sudo systemctl enable teleport